katholiek-onderwijs-vlaanderen/sri/README.md

 - All regular resources have a JSON schema associated
 - etc...

-A more general description of Resource Oriented Architecture can be found in the O’Reilly book [“RESTful Web Services”][roa-book] by Leonard Richardson & Sam Ruby.
+A more general description of *resource oriented architecture* can be found in the O’Reilly book [“RESTful Web Services”][roa-book] by Leonard Richardson & Sam Ruby.
 We advise the reader to at least skim through this book as a primer on RESTful interfaces.

 RESTful web services follow the general architecture used to build the world wide web.
 This architectural style is described in [Roy Fielding’s dissertation][roy-fielding].